zengk95/mock-api/README.md

 For our dev issuers, the token lasts for 6 hours so it's not really necessary and adds complexity.

+## Why don't you use a map in the mock api?

+Since the data is stored in an array, we just chose to parse through it instead of converting it into a map of id's to objects.

 # Architectural Diagrams

 ## Mock API Digram